Norgreen/FRT-Media-Framing-Thesis/README.md

 ## Appendix 3:
 Contains scripts for all 14 webscraper developed for extracting data for each for the media outlets having granted their permission.

+## Appendix 4:
+Contains the notebook for concatting df's for each media outlet collected through each scraper, cleaning a bit before doing EDA.

+## Appendix 5:
+Contains the analyzed articles for the frame analysis with various labels which were developed and adjusted until the final frames were identified.
+Their definitions are in Appendix 6.

+## Appendix 6:
+Contains the operational definitions of the finalized frames.

+## Appendix 7:
+Contains the notebook for developing the classification models, predicting on the unlabelled data and conducting the results.
+This further contains information and details on various decisions taken, which the character limit of the thesis itself did not allow.